brady691213/ApiGen/src/CodeGeneration/README.md

 ## Tasks - Now

+- TASKT: User `Write` for all file ops and check names.
 - TASKT: Establish shared namespace for FE generator.
 Don't want to default to class name because many classes.
 - TASKT: Evaluate all log output for generating Hello.
 - TASKT: Check behaviour for exceptions with files etc.